dustinscarberry/utubevideogallery/readme.txt

 6. Videos in the admin panel

 == Changelog ==

+= 2.0.2 =
+* Compatibility fix for NextGEN gallery
+* Updated supported version to WordPress 5.0.3

 = 2.0.1 =
 * Compatibility fix for 5.x PHP with array accessor syntax